cloudfoundry/capi-workspace/README.md

 ### Manual steps (to be automated later)
 * Open `flycut` and set it to start at login
+* Install the rubymine license from the labs license server (http://omaha.pivotallabs.com:8080/licenseServer in the SF office)

 #### Nice-To-Haves / Future Goals:
 * Cross-platform compatibility (for teammates who run Linux at home)